 Fresno Grizzlies Game Notes at San Jose

 The Grizzlies and Giants continue their six-game series tonight.
-First pitch is scheduled for 6:30 pm PT from Excite Ballpark.
-Grizzlies RHP Brayan Castillo and Giants RHP Will Bednar are the probable starters.
+First pitch is scheduled for 5:00 pm PT from Excite Ballpark.
+Grizzlies RHP Victor Juarez and Giants RHP Mason Black are the probable starters.
 I have attached the roster/game notes.

-CASTILLO GETS THE NOD: The Grizzlies will give the ball tonight to Brayan Castillo for the second time this season.
-Castillo hurled five scoreless innings, allowing two hits and a walk while fanning a pair in his first start against the Stockton Ports on Opening Night.
-The 21-year old Dominican native enters his fifth professional season with the Colorado Rockies organization.
-At instructional ball, Castillo showed a 93-97 MPH fastball, a slider that showed more depth than tilt and a changeup in the high-80s.
-Read more about the righty on Page 2.
+Last night, four Grizzlies arms combined to throw the first shutout of the 2022 season (Castillo, Sanchez, Condreay, Mejia).
+Last year, the Grizzlies had 8 shutout wins.

+Happy Birthday to RHP Cullen Kafka.
+He turns 23 today.
+Kafka is the second Fresno player to enjoy a birthday this season.
+INF Adael Amador celebrated his 19th birthday on April 11th

 #CLAWSANDPAWS: EJ Andrews Jr. became the ninth Fresno State Bulldog to don a Fresno Grizzlies uniform after starting Sunday afternoon against Stockton.
 He joins LHP Dean Hartgraves, '98, RHP Steve Soderstrom, '98-99, C Giuseppe Chiaramonte, '00-'01, RHP Mark Gardner, rehab, '01, OF Tom Goodwin '02, LHP Adam Pettyjohn '04, C Trent Woodward, '15 and '17 and RHP Justin Miller, '19.

 WARMING UP: Warming Bernabel has been on fire to start his 2022 campaign.
-The returning third baseman has hit safely in all six games this season, batting .478 with a 1.267 OPS.
-Bernabel has recorded five multi-hit games over those six contests, driving in four runs and scoring six times.
-He has one homer and steal while only striking out three times.
+The returning third baseman has hit safely in all seven games this season, batting .444 with a 1.161 OPS.
+Bernabel has recorded five multi-hit games over those seven contests, driving in four runs and scoring six times.
+He has one homer and two steals while only striking out five times.

 MAN, HUNTER IS GOOD: Hunter Goodman has torn the cover off the ball to start his season.
-The catcher/first baseman has appeared in all six games, batting .385 with a .654 slugging percentage and 1.039 OPS.
+The catcher/first baseman has appeared in all seven games, batting .379 with a .655 slugging percentage and 1.055 OPS.
 The University of Memphis product leads the team with 10 RBI and is tied for the club-high with two homers.
-Goodman has enjoyed a trio of three-hit games and multi-RBI games, which include an individual leading five on April 9th vs. Stockton.
+Goodman has enjoyed a trio of three-hit games and multi-RBI games, which include an individual-best five on April 9th vs. Stockton.

 GIANT AMOUNT OF MATCHUPS: The Grizzlies and Giants continue their first series tonight against one another since meeting in September for the 2021 Low-A West Championship series.
 This season, the two clubs will play 30 times against one another with 18 of those contests being held in San Jose.
-Of the three meetings so far this year, the Giants lead 2-1 with every game finishing at a four-run difference.
+Of the four meetings so far this year, the squads have split those matchups.
 Last season, the two clubs faced each other 33 total times with three of those games being held in the playoffs.

 FROM FRIEND TO FOE: The San Jose Giants coaching staff have a few names that the Central Valley may recognize.
 Giants pitching coach Dan Runzler was drafted by the San Francisco Giants in the 9th round of the 2007 MLB June Amateur Draft.
 He would play for the Grizzlies from 2009-2014, appearing in 144 games.
 Runzler would then end up pitching in the major leagues for parts of five seasons (Giants 2009-2012, Pirates 2017) before playing overseas and in independent ball.
 Over 97 big league games, he had a 4-2 record with a 3.89 ERA, 82 strikeouts.
 46 walks and 72 hits allowed in 76.1 innings pitched.
 The other coach and former Grizzlies player fans may remember is Giants hitting coach Travis Ishikawa.
 He was drafted by the San Francisco Giants in the 21st round of the 2002 Major League Baseball Draft out of Federal Way HS in Washington.
 He would play eight Major League seasons starting in 2006 and ending in 2015 with time spent in San Francisco (2006, 2008-2010, 2014-2015), Milwaukee (2012), Baltimore (2013), New York AL (2013) and Pittsburgh (2014-15).
 Ishikawa would also don a Grizzlies uniform in 2008, 2011 and 2014, playing in 175 games.
 In 2008, Ishikawa would bat .310 with a 1.107 OPS over 48 games, one of the best stretches by any Fresno hitter.